What is a digital footprint?

 However, if you don’t take some action to at least control your digital footprint, it might actually outlive you.

-Tech giants won’t voluntarily delete the data they store on their users, even after those users die.
-The data might not be worth much to them, but it would be too much effort for a company like Facebook to voluntarily remove post-mortem data.
+Tech giants won’t voluntarily delete the data they store on their users, even after they die.
+The data might not be worth much to them, but it would be too much effort for a company like Facebook to remove post-mortem data voluntarily.

 Encrypt your data with NordVPN and take control of your digital footprint.